txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 NOTE: This isn't quite right, the fields created by the extractor are only a subset of the fields created.
-Special fields needed for Yokozuna to properly query data and tagging fields are also created.
+Special fields needed for Riak Search to properly query data and tagging fields are also created.
 This call happens inside `yz_doc:make_doc`.

 1. Does an extractor exist to map the content-type of the object to a